Head Coach Aaron Rushing (11th season)

 A 2001 graduate of Grinnell with a degree in economics, Rushing was a pitcher and catcher for the Pioneers and captained the two winningest teams in school history.
 Following his collegiate career, Rushing played baseball for a season in France, pitching and playing infield for the Toulouse Tigers.
 He earned his master’s degree in management from Minot State in 2004.

-During Rushing’s tenure, the Knights boast 28 academic All-MIAC players, 11 All-MIAC players, four All-Region players, four academic all-district players, a Fulbright Scholar, and an Arthur Ashe Jr. Sports Scholar.
+During Rushing’s tenure, the Knights boast 18 All-MIAC awards, 11 All-Region awards, 6 academic all-district awards, 33 academic All-MIAC awards, a Fulbright Scholar, and an Arthur Ashe Jr. Sports Scholar.

 Rushing, an associate professor in the physical education, athletics, and recreation department at Carleton, and his wife, Naomi, live in Northfield with their daughter, Bella, and son, Tori.